Some-Birb7190/lp_printer_cli/README.md

     </ul>
     <li>Set up environmental variables</li>
     <ul>
         <li><p>First open .env.example and a terminal.
 Run "lsusb" and find the device you are using.
-You should have a like that looks like this:<br>
+You should have a list that looks like this:<br>
         "Bus 003 Device 085: ID 0416:5011 Winbond Electronics Corp.
 Virtual Com Port"<br>
         The number before the colon (EG 0416), place that after the "0x" on the line "ID_VENDOR" in ".env.example".
 The number after the colon (EG 5011) place after the "0x" on the next line down.</p></li>
         <li><p>Then in the terminal, run "lusb -v", this will give a long output so be prepared.<br>